 3. A High-level consultation hosted by the Governments of Spain and Colombia, Madrid, 4 April 2013 (see: Background and Agenda of the Madrid High-Level Consultation)

 Under the leadership of different UN agencies, FAO was also involved in eight other global thematic consultations - environmental sustainability, education, governance, inequalities, population dynamics, growth and employment, water and sanitation; and energy.
 The other two were health; and conflict and fragility

 “Hunger, food insecurity and malnutrition can be ended sustainably by 2025.
 The eradication of hunger and malnutrition must be definitive and irreversible based on the right of everyone to safe, sufficient, nutritious and affordable food.
 This vision is achievable.
 Bold and effective action is urgent and both a moral and political imperative.”

 - taken from the Synthesis Report from the High Level Consultation (HLC) on Hunger, Food Security and Nutrition in the Post-2015 Development Agenda, Madrid, March 2013

-A second round of consultations involving stakeholders is planned for 2014, with a focus on the means of implementation of a post-2015 Agenda.
-This time talks will take place at national level with leadership of UN entities at global level.
+In 2014, a second round of consultations involving stakeholders focused on means of implementation of a post-2015 Agenda, and were held at national level with leadership of UN entities at global level.